Killing of Giulio Regeni: Investigations

 Italian and Egyptian officials conducted separate autopsies on Regeni's corpse with an Egyptian forensic official reporting on 1 March 2016 that he was interrogated and tortured for up to seven days at intervals of 10–14 hours before he was finally killed.
 The Egyptian autopsy findings have still not been made public.
 A 300-page report of the Italian autopsy findings was handed over to the public prosecutor's office in Rome and denied the earlier reports of signs of electric shocks administered to Regeni's genitals.

 On 24 March 2016, in a shoot out, Egyptian police killed four men who were allegedly responsible for kidnapping Regeni.
-According to Egypt's Ministry of the Interior, the gang specialized in kidnapping foreigners and stealing their money.
+According to Egypt's Ministry of the Interior, the gang specialised in kidnapping foreigners and stealing their money.
 In a raid on the flat of one of the gang members, the Egyptian police claimed to have found various items that belonged to Regeni including his passport and student photo IDs; witnesses told Declan Walsh and other journalists that the gang members had been executed, not shot while riding in the van.
 One witness told Walsh: "One was shot as he ran, his corpse later positioned inside the van."
 Their link to Regeni was also suspect.
 According to Walsh, the "Italian investigators used phone records to show that the supposed gang leader, Tarek Abdel Fattah, was 60 miles north of Cairo the day he supposedly kidnapped Regeni."
 The New Cairo prosecutor's office later denied that the criminal gang was involved in his death.
 Regeni's passport and the other documents were handed over to Italian prosecutors on 1 November 2016 during a meeting in Cairo.